 5. Make use of online and print publications.

-Recruitment guides, which can be digital or printed, also help to promote your career fair while connecting members with top industry employers.
-These guides include:
+Recruitment guides, which can be digital or printed, can also help to promote your career fair while connecting members with top industry employers and driving revenue for your association.
+These guides can include:

 - Relevant career development articles and resources for members